 Some of our planned maintenance projects have now restarted.

 Work on our programme to replace windows an doors, and upgrade central heating systems, in tenants' homes has restarted.
 Staff working in your homes will observe the same COVID-19 guidelines as our repairs team, and we also ask that tenants observe this guidance.

-Some work has also restarted on our Council house new-build programme.
+Work has also restarted on our Council house new-build programme.